Does that qualify as your own personal pillar of salt?

 Does it need a caption?
 Really?

-5 Responses to “Does that qualify as your own personal pillar of salt?”
+5 thoughts on “Does that qualify as your own personal pillar of salt?

 Guess that about sums it up doesn’t it? :-p